nyeinkokoaung404/warp-scanner/README.md

 ### Windows - Darwin

-Based on your operating system architecture, [download the ZIP file](https://github.com/bia-pain-bache/BPB-Warp-Scanner/releases/latest), unzip it, and run the `BPB-Warp-Scanner`.
+Based on your operating system architecture, [download the ZIP file](https://github.com/nyeinkokoaung404/warp-scanner/releases/latest), unzip it, and run the `warp-scanner`.

 ### Android (Termux) - Linux